 What types of industrial properties are suitable for conversion?

 We finance conversions of warehouse buildings, distribution centers, manufacturing facilities, industrial flex buildings, and similar commercial-industrial properties.
-Ideal conversion candidates feature good locations with access to major transportation corridors, adequate parking or potential for parking expansion, appropriate zoning or reasonable rezoning potential, and structural integrity suitable for the proposed new use.
-We evaluate each property individually based on conversion feasibility, market demand for the proposed use, and the developer's ability to execute the conversion successfully.
+Ideal OC conversion candidates feature good locations with transportation access, adequate parking or rezoning potential for reduced parking requirements, appropriate zoning or reasonable change-of-use approval pathways, and structural integrity suitable for the proposed new use.
+We evaluate each property individually based on conversion feasibility, market demand for the proposed use, and the developer's ability to execute.

 How do you handle environmental issues in industrial conversions?